Laurie Brett: Career

 After being spotted in Les Misérables by EastEnders casting director Kat Collins, she was given the part of Jane Beale.
 She made her first appearance in June 2004, and initially signed a three-year contract, renewed in 2007.
 In 2010, she signed a further one-year contract.
 She also appeared as Jane in the 2010 spin-off series EastEnders: E20.
 In May 2011, Brett left the soap briefly on maternity leave.
 It was revealed that she would return to her role in November 2011.
 In January 2012, her character departed from EastEnders.
 Brett briefly reprised her role in January 2014, and returned permanently later in November.
 Brett departed EastEnders again in 2017; her final episode aired on 23 October 2017.
+Brett reprised the role for a short stint seven years later, with Jane making an unannounced return on 15 July 2024.

 On 15 March 2012, it was announced Brett would be joining the BBC's ongoing drama Waterloo Road as Christine Mulgrew, a new English teacher hired by headmaster Michael Byrne (Alec Newman).
 For the first time in Brett's career, she spoke in her native accent as the show had relocated to Scotland.
 Brett's character then took over as acting headteacher at the end of the eighth series and was appointed as permanent headteacher at the beginning of series 9.
 Brett continued to appear in Waterloo Road in the second half of series 9, despite her return to EastEnders.
 Brett confirmed via Twitter that she will continue filming on Waterloo Road in late spring 2014 and stayed in the role until the show ended.

 On 24 December 2018, Brett took part in a one-off celebrity special of All Together Now, and was crowned winner after receiving a score of 92.
 In January 2020, Brett starred as DC Gemma Darlington in the C4 crime drama Deadwater Fell.
 Then in 2022, she joined the cast of the BBC drama series Shetland.